openobserve/website4/content/blog/posts/launching-openobserve.md

 1. Low operational overheads
    1. All user data goes to S3 (or stays local, as specified by user), nothing to manage there.
    1. Scale horizontally or vertically per users’ needs, quickly.
-   1. Metadata is in etcd, a highly available key-value store.
+   1. Metadata is in sqlite/postgres/mysql.
+Proven external systems that are easy to manage.
 1. Low cost
    1. Use of S3 for data storage allows users to lower their cost of storage compared to Elasticsearch by a factor of ~140x, which is a major cost for logging systems.
    1. Extremely low compute requirements during ingestion (~6x YMMV based on data and hardware).